10 Rental property features that top the list for attracting great tenants

 2. Safe surroundings

 Safety is a basic but powerful need and a dominant motivator for attracting excellent tenants.
-One of the main reasons prospective tenants choose to spend more to lease a home rather than an apartment is to ensure a safe environment for themselves and their family.
+One of the main reasons prospective tenants choose to spend more to lease a home rather than an apartment is to ensure a safe environment for themselves and their families.
 When searching for investment properties, make sure to research crime statistics in communities with potential investment properties and limit your purchases to properties in safe neighborhoods.

 3. Move-in ready condition

 The property’s condition dictates the tenant’s ability to move right into a rental property, a very important factor among great tenants.
 You can find a tenant willing to move into a property that’s not entirely move-in ready—for instance, it needs painting, cleaning, flooring, etc.—but you can be certain that it won’t be an excellent tenant signing the lease.
-Your ideal tenant has high standards of cleanliness and upkeep and intends on taking care of the property throughout their tenancy.
+Your ideal tenant has high standards of cleanliness and upkeep and intends to take care of the property throughout their tenancy.
 By offering a move-in ready home, you convey the message that you value their standards and share them.

 4. Proximity to work

 Great tenants do not want to commute long distances to their workplaces, so proximity to employment centers is very important to attracting them.
-You can have a stunning, move-in ready home in a great school district, but if your tenant has an hour-long drive to work and back each day, they’re going to look for a rental closer to work.
+You can have a stunning, move-in-ready home in a great school district, but if your tenant has an hour-long drive to work and back each day, they’re going to look for a rental closer to work.
 As you search for potential investment properties, consider where your target tenants are most likely employed and how close a prospective property is to that employer.

 Most inexperienced property investors think that the properties they purchase only need to be adequate to rent.
 Hence, they purchase starter homes or flips with cheap finishes and subpar environments and rent them to second-rate tenants who prove to be unreliable.
 This is not the path to take if you’re seeking excellent tenants.
 Spending more to purchase a property with high-demand upgrades that attract excellent tenants such as hardwood flooring, granite countertops, stainless appliances, high-end bathroom fixtures, etc. will draw great tenants who pay their rent on time and will take care of your property.